Arshu/AssembleWebApps/README.md

 #### 2. Platform/Framework Independent Abstraction defined in Html/Json Files and Folder/File Names and Organization

-# Open Source Assembler (MIT) / Closed Source Tool/Runtime (1$ per Month per subdomain)
+# Open Source Assembler (MIT) / Closed Source Tool/Runtime (1$ per Month per instance)

-Currently the tool consists of Assembler which implements the abstraction and also a tool/runtime for facilitating hot reloading.
+Currently the tool consists of Assembler which implements the abstraction and also a tool/runtime for facilitating hot reloading, deployment to multiple fly.io regions/machiens, git integration, performance testing from multiple regions, client side load balancing*, proxy for multiple apps deployed in same fly.io machines etc

 The Html/Json assembler will be extracted from the tool and the source will be published using MIT License.